Skip to main content

 // Await the future returned from the registration call.

-await db.addChangeListener((change) {
+await database.addChangeListener((change) {

 print('Ids of changed documents: ${change.documentIds}'):